-Cascade Drilling was awarded this work based on OWRD’s evaluation on a 100-point scoring system.
+Cascade Environmental was awarded this work based on OWRD’s evaluation on a 100-point scoring system.
 Evaluation criteria included total cost, project completion schedule, drilling method technical approach, and experience completing similar projects.
 Our score was 96 points out of 100.
 This is Cascade’s fourth project for OWRD’s State Groundwater Observation Network.

 To accomplish well installations within coarse volcanic materials and basalt bedrock, Cascade recommended the use of both air rotary and sonic drilling methods.
 In addition, sonic technology allowed Cascade to provide OWRD with an ideal sampling method and included continuous soil cores.

 A total of three air rotary borings were advanced to install three observation wells to depths of 510 feet within basalt and coarse volcanic materials.
 A surface casing was installed using 11 7/8” threaded drive casing using air rotary casing hammer (ARCH) drilling with a Mitsubishi under reaming system to depths of approximately 100 feet.
 A smaller casing (9 5/8” threaded drive casing) was then advanced to competent rock at approximately 350 feet.
 Open-hole drilling within the basalt bedrock was advanced using an 8” hammer bit and down-hole hammer (DHH) to total depth.